Ko1103/simple-redirect/README.md

 If ingress health check is failed, it may be caused by service health check path.
 Please check the health check path in your ingress configuration.

-For example, if you use GCP Ingress, use BackendConfig to set health check path.
+For example, if you use GCP, use BackendConfig to set health check path.

 ```yaml
 apiVersion: cloud.google.com/v1